Chad Moeller: Amateur career

-Moeller attended the University of Southern California (USC) and played college baseball for the USC Trojans baseball team.
+He attended the University of Southern California (USC) and played college baseball for the USC Trojans baseball team.
 In 1995, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League and was named a league all-star.
 In 1996, he was an All-Pac-10 Conference selection.
-He was drafted in the seventh round (187th overall) of the 1996 Major League Baseball Draft by the Minnesota Twins.
+He tore his ACL on a home plate collision to end his college career.